 By putting one hand on your chest and one on your stomach area something powerful happens.
 It activates the Social engagement system in your brain.
 The same brain areas become active as when you would be holding a loved one’s hand or feeling their arm around your shoulder.
 This simple technique is a powerful way to support your own brain in processing and calming down, without having to ‘be strong’ and ‘just get on with it.’

 As you are breathing out the emotion, letting go of the things that are bothering you, your mind cannot help to calm down even more.
 When you arrive at a calm and accepting state, often insights and helpful thoughts will appear giving you a clear and helpful perspective on the situation.

-* There will be situation in which you will being to feel a different emotion then the initial emotion you started processing.
+* There might be a situation in which you will feel a different emotion then the initial emotion you started processing.
 For example:

 - You process feeling angry and then you being to feel sad

 - You process feeling stressed and then you tap into feeling unsupported

 - You process feeling anxious and then you tap into feeling rejected

 Emotions often consist of different layers, when you process one layer of emotion the underlying emotion will appear.
 When this happens you simply follow the same steps as you did with the original emotion, to process the underlying emotion that has come to the surface.

 When you come to a place of feeling calm you know you have processed everything that was there.
 This process will have an undeniably calming, soothing and comforting effect because of the oxytocin that is released in the brain.
 It allows us to move on from the event to something else.

 You can use this free mindfulness track to practice this technique.